 Think Walt Disney World is just for younger kids?
 Think again!
 With just a little planning, Walt Disney World can be a fun experience for all your children, even your teenagers.
 We discovered some really fun activities that you must do with a teenager at Walt Disney World in Orlando, Florida.

 We all know the teenage years can be a bit awkward when traveling as a family.
-Your 13-year-old doesn’t want to participate in family activities, be in family photos, or much less, even crack a smile when on vacation.
+Your 13-year-old doesn’t want to participate in family activities, be in family photos, or even crack a smile when on vacation.

 And when planning a trip to Walt Disney World, you might think it will be even harder to please your teenager, especially when they have younger siblings.
 Because let’s face it, what teenage boy wants to dine with the Beast at Be Our Guest or wait 30 minutes to meet the Disney princesses?